SylvainLano/TuringsNode/README.md

 Reach hidden milestones to get a different background.

 ### The Goal so far
-Turn at least 7 buttons to green !
+Turn all the buttons to green and step to next level !

 ## Development